Who is a motor trade policy suitable for?

 Set a vehicle limit

-Consider whether a limit on the number of vehicles you want to insure would work for you.
-Unlimited cars will be more expensive.
+Consider limiting the number of vehicles you want to insure.
+Multi-car motor trade insurance may be more expensive.

 4